ISSOtm/pandocs/src/OAM.md

 Y=154 displays the first six rows of a sprite at the bottom of the screen, Y=160 hides a sprite.

-## Byte1 - X Position
+## Byte 1 - X Position

-X = Sprite's horizontal position on the screen + 8.
+X = Object's horizontal position on the screen + 8.
 This works similarly to the examples above, except that the width of a sprite is always 8.
-An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering, thus other sprites with lower priority may be left out due to the ten sprites limit per scan-line.
+An off-screen value (X=0 or X\>=168) hides the sprite, but the sprite still affects the priority ordering, thus other objects with lower priority may be left out due to the ten objects limit per scan-line.
 A better way to hide a sprite is to set its Y-coordinate off-screen.

 ## Byte 2 - Tile Index